-AWarning: This product contains high voltage and a high-vacuum picture tube.
-To prevent serious injury, review the Safety information online at: http:// service.info.apple.com.
-Select Troubleshoot and Repair, and click on Safety under the Tools list.
+Warning: This product contains high voltage and a high-vacuum picture tube.
+To prevent serious injury, review CRT safety in Bulletins/Safety.

 Remove the bottom housing and the top rear housing to access the video board.

 2. With the power off, remove the left ground cable from the video board.